CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 ### Remote development

-This would be the typical use case for a researcher at CLAIRe using the RunAI cluster as their daily driver to do development, testing, and debugging.
+This would be the typical use case for a researcher at CLAIRe using the Run:ai cluster as their daily driver to do development, testing, and debugging.
 Your job would be running a remote IDE/code editor on the cluster, and you would only have a lightweight local client running